Towards Generalized Certified Robustness with Multi-Norm Training: CURE : multi-norm C ertified training for U nion R obustn E ss

-2. \textbf{CURE-Max}: compares the values of $\mathcal{L}_{l_2}$ and $\mathcal{L}_{l_\infty}$ and takes the one with a worse (higher) IBP loss.
-It can be viewed as a \emph{worst-case} defense since it considers the worst-case adversarial examples with higher IBP losses generated by the multiple perturbation types.
-The max loss $\mathcal{L}_{Max}$ is shown as:
+2. \textbf{CURE-Max}: compares $\mathcal{L}_{l_2}$ and $\mathcal{L}_{l_\infty}$, selecting the higher IBP loss as the worse-case outcome.
+This approach acts as a \emph{worst-case} defense, accounting for adversarial examples with the highest IBP loss across multiple perturbation types.
+The max loss $\mathcal{L}_{Max}$ is defined as:

 3. \textbf{CURE-Random}: randomly partitions a batch of data $(\mathbf{x}, \mathbf{y}) \sim \mathcal{D}$ into equal sized blocks $(\mathbf{x}_1, \mathbf{y}_1)$ and $(\mathbf{x}_2, \mathbf{y}_2)$.
 For $(\mathbf{x}_1, \mathbf{y}_1)$, we calculate the $l_\infty$ worst-case IBP loss $\mathcal{L}_{l_\infty}$ with $l_\infty$ perturbations.
 For the other half $(\mathbf{x}_2, \mathbf{y}_2)$, similarly, we get the $l_2$ worst-case IBP loss by applying $l_2$ perturbations.
 After that, we optimize the \textbf{Joint} loss of these two with equal weights, as shown below.
 In this way, we reduce the time cost of propagating the bounds and generating the adversarial examples by $\frac{1}{2}$.